 Why organise offsite meetings?

-1. You can choose the venue according to the specific need of each meeting.
+1. You can choose the venue according to the needs of the occasion

-Look out for inspiring locations rather than dull hotel meeting rooms.
-Depending on what your goal for the day is, you could find a dedicated space best suited for the purpose and the mode.
-Are you planning a brainstorming session perhaps?
+Need to motivate and inspire for the upcoming season?
+Look out for unique locations rather than dull hotel meeting rooms.
+Depending on what your goal for the day is, you could find a dedicated space best suited for the purpose and the mood.
+Are you planning a brainstorming or strategy session and wish it to be in-person?
 Find a space where it allows everyone to move around freely as well as to gather them together in smaller groups.
-A place that inspires you, maybe a colourful room that sparkles creativity and allows all personalities to shine!
+A place that is inviting and inspires you, a room which sparkles creativity and allows all personalities to shine!

-2. When it’s something special, people are better prepared and engaged.
+2. People are better prepared and more engaged

-Your co-workers know that it is the chance to ask questions, get valuable inputs and have discussions.
-It does not happen every day, so it will be planned in advance.
-When there are clear topics to be addressed during that meeting, so people are more focused.
+Getting together with your team is no-longer something that happens on a daily basis.
+So, your team knows that it is the chance to ask questions face-to-face, and have a in-depth discussion about a topic that you’ve been meaning to have for a long time.
+The off-site meeting will be planned in advance., which means more structure.
+When there are clear agenda with topics to be addressed during that meeting, people are more focused.
 They will be in more engaging mode, which will result in a much more productive day and sense of fulfilment.

-You could maximise every minute by planning ahead; You can choose a place with an in-house kitchen to avoid people wasting time looking for a restaurant.
-Organise delicious and healthy snacks to break the afternoon meetings and for people to socialise.
-Evening after-work activities could be added, and should also be selected carefully.
-Ideally, they should take place at the same location.
+You could use the day fully by planning ahead.
+For instance, you can choose a place with an in-house kitchen to avoid people wasting time looking for a restaurant.
+Plan in the breakfast before the event so people have that well-needed time to catch up with each other and have that ‘transition’ into the day.
+You could also organise delicious and healthy snacks to break the afternoon meetings and keep the energy level up.
+Evening after-work or team building activities could be added, and should also be selected carefully.